What an episode we had last week, huh?

 I also hope that no one helps The Observers like seen in the Reward Wire videos by FOX Broadcasting!

 Feel free to share this article by clicking the social media icons below.
-You can visit the WHR on Facebook or me on Twitter by clicking the text links or images avatars here.
+You can visit me on Twitter by clicking the text links or images avatars here.
 In any event, the WormholeRiders will look forward to Seeing You on The Other Side on Twitter to tweet about Fringe!